 Greenhouse Gases: Several decades ago, humans thought about the idea of altering the weather and climate to their own advantage.
 With that in mind, they thought of preventing the coming of new ice ages and producing more rains in places of drought.

 These seemingly impossible hopes eventually became realities.
-Unfortunately today, humans want the opposite–their goal became the mere stabilization of climate, particularly the mitigation of the impact of greenhouse gases.
+Unfortunately, today, humans want the opposite–their goal has become the mere stabilization of climate, particularly mitigating the impact of greenhouse gases.

 Table of Contents

 The sun naturally bombs the Earth with significant amounts of radiation that comes in various forms: visible light, infrared (IR) light, ultraviolet (UV) light, etc. When sunlight reaches the Earth, some radiation from the sun is absorbed by the surface of the land, whereas some portions are reflected.
 Now, this is where greenhouse gases come into place.

 - A greenhouse gas is an atmospheric gaseous substance that can sufficiently absorb infrared radiation.
 Greenhouse gases got their name from the typical greenhouse used during plant cultivation.

 - Greenhouses can maintain temperature because of the transparent glasses that favor the entry of sunlight.
 This sunlight then warms the air inside the structure but does allow this warmed air to get out.